ReneTC/laser_video/README.md

 <img src="./09_atom_reveal_3/correct_color_int/correct_color_int.gif"/>

 The example showed the atom absorbed a uv light, going from state 1->3. then release a blue photon from state 3->2. and again this red light from state 2->1 as we have seen before.
-This process is called photoluminescence, which you might know from UV parties.
+This process is called **photoluminescence**, which you might know from UV parties.

 <img src="uv.jpg">